CielP/Automating-system-update/README.md

 2. For Python project:
   - Update `requirements.txt`
-  - Update python packages required by `requirements.txt`.
+  - Update python packages required by `requirements.txt`

 3. For Ruby project:
   - Update `Gemfile`
-  - Update ruby gems required by `Gemfile`.
+  - Update ruby gems required by `Gemfile`

+## Requirement of Update Pack
-- The update pack should be able to execute on the server.
+- The update pack should be able to execute on the server
-- The update pack need no be as small as possiable, maximum 500MB.
+- The size of update pack needs to be as small as possible, maximum 500MB

-- The structure of update pack is not limited, like:
-  - Single file: update.{sh,py,rb}
-  - A folder: update_files/update.{sh,py,rb}
-  - Any other format that can runs
+## Your Answer

-You can answer this question in different levels(choose a level to complete, higher level is better):
+Answer this question in the level you are able to implement, higher level is better:
-- Level 1: Manually prepare (A) -- A update pack that can update the product with Internet.
+- Level 1: Manually prepare (A) -- A update pack that can update the product with Internet
-- Level 2: Manually prepare (B) -- A update pack that can update the product **without Internet**.
+- Level 2: Manually prepare (B) -- A update pack that can update the product **without Internet**
 - Level 3: Write (C) -- A script(in any type) that can generate (B) with lastest updates(the update list and update packages needs to be fetched on the fly)
-- Level 4: Setup auto build (D) -- auto run (C) to generate (B) after commit pushed with a online CI service(gitlab-ci, Travis, circleci, Buddy...etc).
+- Level 4: Setup auto build (D) -- auto run (C) to generate (B) after commit pushed with a online CI service(gitlab-ci, Travis, circleci, Buddy...etc)
-- Level 5: Setup auto test (E) -- after (D), auto test that (B) can be applied in docker image correctly **without Internet** after commit pushed, **try to isolate Internat access of the docker container under test** when apply (B).
+- Level 5: Setup auto test (E) -- after (D), auto test that (B) can be applied in docker image correctly **without Internet** after commit pushed, **try to isolate Internat access of the docker container under test** when apply (B)

 You need to provide:
-- A git repo(archive or online repo) that can let us review your development history.
+- A git repo to track your development history
+  - Write meaningful git commit messages so we can review them. https://chris.beams.io/posts/git-commit/
-- Describe your work w/wo demo(in minutes) during interview, Internet available.
+- Describe your work w/wo demo(with google chrome chromcast casting) during interview

-# Notes
-- Keep your answer works from time to time.
-- You may not have enough time to fully complete this test, but it's fine.
-What is important is how you do it.
+  - Use google chrome's casting
+  - Internet are available